timo-eberl/tracy/README.md

 ## Testing

-This project uses Zig as a test runner to perform white-box testing on the C implementation.
+This project uses Zig as a test runner to perform white-box unit testing on the C implementation.
 The tests are located in `tests/`.

 ```bash
 # Run all unit tests